 The Filippis Foundation: This was a total surprise in May of 2014 as ROHF was one of 13 recipients of a $2,500 grant!
 This grant will be applied to our very important blueberry project.
 Anthony Filippis had a very warm heart for people with disabilities and his foundation continues to address important needs for the disabled.

-Precision Heating and Plumbing: 2016, $1,000 donation for new flooring in the Price Social Center.
+Precision Heating and Plumbing: 2016, $1,000 donation for new flooring and wall mounted TV in the Price Social Center.

 Private Donation: In 1998, a $50,000 private donation to match the Herrick Foundation's grant for construction of the AFC home.